-Hyundai Veloster N vs. Mercedes-AMG GT 4-Door Coupe: Big money vs. Little money
+Hyundai Veloster N vs. Mercedes-AMG GT 4-Door Coupe: Big money vs. little money

 The AMG is a monster with two turbos huffing between the cylinder banks of its 4.0-liter V-8 to create 630 horsepower and 664 pound-feet of torque.
 The power is sent to all four wheels via a 9-speed automatic transmission.
 This is a Mercedes-Benz, so no manual transmission is offered, though it does have steering wheel-mounted shift paddles.

-The Hyundai makes do with only 2.0 liters, four cylinders, and a single turbocharger to produce 250 hp and 260 lb-ft of torque, though the $2,100 Performance Package increases output to 275 hp (it also adds a limited-slip differential, a variable exhaust system, larger brakes, and Pirelli P Zero summer tires on 19-inch wheels).
+The Hyundai makes do with only 2.0 liters, 4-cylinders, and a single turbocharger to produce 250 hp and 260 lb-ft of torque, though the $2,100 Performance Package increases output to 275 hp (it also adds a limited-slip differential, a variable exhaust system, larger brakes, and Pirelli P Zero summer tires on 19-inch wheels).
 The power is sent through a 6-speed manual transmission and goes only to the front wheels.
 Can’t drive stick?
 The Veloster N isn’t an option.

 On paper and in most performance metrics, the AMG stomps on the less-expensive Hyundai.
 The German horsepower machine can sprint from 0 to 60 mph in 3.1 seconds on its way to a top speed of 196 mph.
 Hyundai hasn’t released any performance specifications for the Veloster N, but it feels considerably slower.